avanov/typeit/docs/quickstart_guide.rst

 ``serialize_person :: Person -> Dict`` for you.

-``type_constructor & overrides`` produces a new type constructor that takes overrides into consideration, and ``type_constructor ^ Person`` reads as "type constructor applied to the Person structure" and essentially is the same as ``type_constructor(Person)``, but doesn't require parentheses around overrides (and extensions):
+``type_constructor & overrides`` produces a new type constructor that takes overrides into consideration, and ``type_constructor ^ Person`` reads as "type constructor applied on the Person structure" and essentially is the same as ``type_constructor(Person)``, but doesn't require parentheses around overrides (and extensions):

 .. code-block:: python